GreenmaskIO/greenmask/docs/built_in_transformers/index.md

 # About transformers

-Transformers in Greenmask are methods which are applied to obfuscate sensitive data.
+Transformers in Greenmask are methods which are applied to anonymize sensitive data.
 All Greenmask transformers are split into the following groups:

 - [Transformation engines](transformation_engines.md) — the type of generator used in transformers.
 Hash (deterministic)